Quick and easy with MyAMP

 If you want to change your contribution rate, you can talk to your employer.

-If you’re contributing part of your gross salary or wages to KiwiSaver, your employer also needs to contribute at least 3%, as long as you:
+If you’re contributing part of your before tax pay to KiwiSaver, your employer also needs to contribute 3% to your KiwiSaver account, as long as you:

 • have reached age 18